braze-inc/braze-xamarin-sdk/README.md

 - src:  the Xamarin bindings projects that generated the DLLs found in the libs folder.
 - samples:  Xamarin applications that show how to use the bindings to access the Braze feature set.
 - nuget: Nuspec files for our Xamarin Nuget packages.
-- component:  this contains the information required generate the Xamarin component found in the component store.
-Note that Braze Xamarin SDK `v1.5.0` is the last version to receive a Xamarin component store release.
-Future releases will be released to Nuget and the open source repo only.

 ## Questions?